• Skip to primary navigation

 • Feedback

 • Pasta - You can use any pasta in this dish, just make sure that is cooked to the package instructions.
-We used penne in the finished shots, but conchiglie pasta in the video to show you some variety.
+We used penne in these pictures, but conchiglie pasta in the video to show you some variety.
 You could also use spaghetti/tagliatelle to make this, as the creamy sauce will cling really well to it.

 • Chicken breast - This is what makes the dish protein packed.
-We used chicken breast, however you can swap these for boneless and skinless chicken thighs.
+We used chicken breast, however you can swap these for boneless and skinless chicken thighs which would be juicer, but not as lean.

 • Milk - This helps to loosen the sauce a little, but it could be left out if you prefer a really thick sauce.